Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 As they saw it, the country had been degenerating ever since into a place where "everything is racial," and people seemed "angry all the time" and "at each other's throats" and now they watched the latest report on what had happened in Saddlebrook, which had seemed like a refuge from all that.

 They were relieved that no one had been hurt.
-But soon Tom began worrying about people he called "the Bubbas from rural Georgia" and the "mental midgets".
+But soon Tom Evans began worrying about people he called "the Bubbas from rural Georgia" and the "mental midgets".

 "Are we going to have idiots in pickup trucks driving around?" he wondered.

-Alice called her two sons to reassure them that the situation wasn't as scary as the news had probably made it seem.
+Alice Evans called her two sons to reassure them that the situation wasn't as scary as the news had probably made it seem.
 She made banana bread for the reporters staking out Horseshoe Creek Lane.
 As the days went on, she went back to gardening, babysitting and all the activities she had busied herself with since retiring.

 She had been a flight attendant for more than 40 years, including on September 11, 2001, the day of the terrorist attacks.

-She had been working a flight from Germany to the United States, and gotten diverted to Canada, where law enforcement whisked away two passengers as she was consoling everyone else on the flight.
+She had been working a flight from Germany to the United States, and had been diverted to Canada, where law enforcement whisked away two passengers as she was consoling everyone else on the flight.

 Later that day, she learned that two of her dearest colleagues had been on the hijacked flight that crashed in Shanksville, Pennsylvania, which still made her cry when she talked about it.